maxtuno/tooloud/README.md

 ## License

-Copyright © 2012, Oscar Riveros, Todos los derechos reservados.

-Distributed under the Eclipse Public License, the same as Clojure.
+Copyright © 2012, Oscar Riveros, Distributed under the Eclipse Public License, the same as Clojure.